patriksimms/rundown/docs/plan.md

 14. Controls across datasources behave like Looker Studio: a control applies to every widget whose datasource has a matching field, matched on canonical name from the lookup table.
 15. Every builder action and every consumption question is a WebMCP tool, and the GUI exposes the same actions.
 Login is not a tool.
 16. No AI agent inside the app.
 Intent inference is done by the external agent (ChatGPT, Chrome) using what `describeDatasource` returns.
+17. The whole app is usable on mobile.
+Desktop is the main target, but every screen (viewer, editor, datasource admin, sharing) works on a phone.
+CSS is written mobile-first in the Tailwind way: base styles target the smallest screen, `sm:`/`md:`/`lg:` add layout for larger ones.
+No screen is desktop-only.

 ## 4. Architecture